LinJianjie/RIFNet/ReadMe.md

 ```

 ### License
-This project Code is released under the MIT License (refer to the LICENSE file for details).
+This project Code is released under the GPLv2 License (refer to the LICENSE file for details).